isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 Machines and Deployment Targets will have their own pages in the Infrastructure area.
 The current page called Deployment Targets actually shows entries from the machine table, it would change to showing entries from the DeploymentTargets table.

-To represent what customers do in Octopus today, we will create a "Generic Target(s)" (exact name is up for consideration), which would be used by the Listening Tentacle, Polling Tentacle, and the SSH machines.
+To represent what customers do in Octopus today, we will create a _Windows_ target and a _Linux_ target, which would be used by the Listening Tentacle, Polling Tentacle, and the SSH machines.

-When creating a generic target we could ask whether this is for a new machine or an existing machine. **New** would be the default and result in much the same UI as today, and we'd create the records in both tables for you.
+When creating a Windows or Linux target we could ask whether this is for a new machine or an existing machine. **New** would be the default and result in much the same UI as today, and we'd create the records in both tables for you.

 ![](target-new-machine.png)